h3romoto/amazon-clone/NOTES.md

 - user.email is returning null on Checkout and Header components

 ### Components
+- The home route '/' is not acting as the default as it should.
+If you use a random route e.g '/random' browser shows a blank page instead of the home component by default
 - Clean up component image and ratings placement
 - Implement animations react-flip-move (Github: joshwcomeau/react-flip-move)
 - Add content to the Checkout Amazon card banner